PERSIMUNE/MAIT/Tutorials/book/QuickStart.md

 ---

 ## Additional Notes
+- **Recommended**: Use the [Streamlit configuration app](https://maitconfig.streamlit.app/) for easier setup and automatic parameter validation
 - Each task (classification, survival, regression) has specific mandatory parameters.
 Only include the settings relevant to the task you are running.
 - Omitting any of the above parameters will result in errors or crashes during execution.
 - For further details, refer to the full pipeline manual.